Medications Can Help You Drink Less

 Over time, addiction affects the brain chemicals responsible for providing a sense of calm.
 This is one of the reasons why you may feel uncomfortable and anxious when you quit drinking.
 Acamprosate (brand name Campral) works to relieve these unpleasant feelings and help you maintain abstinence from alcohol.

-Acamprosate is prescribed to people who have already stopped drinking alcohol and it won’t work for those who continue to drink alcohol.
+Acamprosate is generally prescribed to people who have already stopped drinking alcohol.
 The goal of this medication is to sustain abstinence recovery and make the process easier.
 Some of the side effects associated with acamprosate include diarrhea, headache, dizziness, difficulty sleeping, and dry mouth.

 Benefits of choosing acamprosate (Campral):